Table of Contents

 from the second screen, opens the Settings app.
 Using

-the object names :Apps_Clickable
+the object names :Apps_Clickable which is

 {description='Apps' simpleName='TextView' type='Clickable' visible='true'}

-, :_AccessiblePanel
+, :_AccessiblePanel being

 {simpleName='FrameLayout' type='AccessiblePanel' visible='true'}

-and :Settings_Clickable
+and :Settings_Clickable stands for

 {simpleName='TextView' text='Settings' type='Clickable' visible='true'}